gabehollombe/dynamodb-scaling-simulator/README.md

 --------
-# This is Alpha software.
-It probably has bugs.
-Use at your own risk.
+## ⚠️ This is Alpha software. ⚠️

+## It probably has bugs, but the info it provides is probably still helpful even with bugs.

 --------

 # DynamoDB Scaling Simulator

 ## What's this?
 This repo contains a tool to help you simulate how a provisioned-capacity DynamoDB table will perform (will it throttle requests or not?) under different auto-scaling configurations.

+It will also try to calculate the best config for you that results in the lowest cost and no throttles.

 ## How do I use it?
 1. Clone this repo